muratk3n/thirdwave/en/README.md

 of trollers, they are jumping and down and screaming "his ears look FUNNNYYYY!", things like that, it is a mess.

-Bro I am Toffler's best student.
+I am Toffler's best student.
 THE ONE TRUE HEIR.
 You could say the primary thing I do is trying to gauge the development of TW.
 And I am telling you, this shit aint ready.
 At least not in the way it is perceived / applied today.